rhaylee250/blockchain-ai-agent-project/README.md

 2. **Node.js** and **npm** – For managing blockchain interactions.
 3. **Solana Wallet** – Phantom or any other wallet to interact with Solana.
 4. **Twitter Developer Account** – To access Twitter API keys.

-# agent-twitter-client

-This is a modified version of [@the-convocation/twitter-scraper](https://github.com/the-convocation/twitter-scraper) with added functionality for sending tweets and retweets.
-This package does not require the Twitter API to use and will run in both the browser and server.

 ## Installation